Camping holiday in Basque country

-Here on the Basque country coast you can explore the charming towns of Bidart, Saint-Jean-de-Luz and Hendaye, admire the sheer cliffs, fine sandy beaches and picturesque villages and breathe in the mild ocean air.
+Here on the Basque country coast, in New Aquitaine, you can explore the charming towns of Bidart, Saint-Jean-de-Luz and Hendaye, admire the sheer cliffs, fine sandy beaches and picturesque villages and breathe in the mild ocean air.
 You can surf at Guéthary, pamper yourself with a little thalassotherapy in Hendaye, enjoy a meal in the old port at Biarritz and revel in the red and white festivities of the Fêtes de Bayonne.

 The French Basque Country, a uniquely appealing landscape